Leochan6/leochan6.github.io/magireco/README.md

 - Background Transparency

     Under the `Background` tab, change the `Transparency` field or slider to change the transparency of the selected background. **Currently, the transparency of the background is not support on Image Export.** For a transparent background, removed the background and set the transparency to `0`.

+### User

+- Edit User Name

+    Under the `User Settings` tab, change the `Name` field and press `Save` to change the user name.

+- Edit Player ID

+    Under the `User Settings` tab, change the `Player ID` field and press `Save`.
+If the Player ID is already in use, then this operation will fail.
+If this is believed to be a mistake and someone else has taken your Player ID, please contact Leo Chan.

+- Edit Public List

+    Under the `User Settings` tab, change the `Public List` dropdown and press `Save`.

 ### Import and Export